mbtproject/mbt/README.md

 several ways as shown below.

 ```
+# Build the current master branch
+mbt build branch --in .

 # Build the current branch
-mbt build branch --in .
+mbt build head --in .

 # Build a specific branch
 mbt build branch feature --in .